-Some may wonder how no money, two part-time jobs (both equaling $800-$1000 per month-yikes), and a master’s degree can equal a blessed life.
+Some may wonder how no money, two part-time jobs (averaging $800 per month-yikes), and a master’s degree can equal a blessed life.
 A few days ago I wrote a post that mentioned a quote, “you can’t have a testimony without a test.”
 My current situation is a test and ultimately God is going to transform it into a testimony.

-I may not have the money I want and sometimes need; I don’t have a full-time job in my career, and yes, I wonder how everyone who graduated with me secured jobs, and yet not I. Nevertheless, I am blessed.
+I may not have the finances I want and sometimes need nor a full-time job in my career, nevertheless, I am blessed.
 The level of word that I receive from my church, the hope that I receive from the Word of God, the awesome prayer experiences I have with Jesus, and my total dependency upon my Savior—lacking nothing in faith, means I am blessed.

 It all depends on how you look at your situation.
 You can either look at all the tangible things you lack and forget about your relationship with Jesus and throw tantrums, or you can say Lord, thank you…thank you for allowing me to go through this.
 Through my trials I have learned to depend on you, I learned that you will make away when all else fails.
 Oh it’s hard, especially when you have bill collectors calling and you want to, but you just don’t have the money to pay up.
 It’s hard when all your money goes to pay rent and gas.
 It’s hard when you lack so much, but God knows… He knows what He’s doing even if we don’t.